1bengardner/tq-website/compendium/mechanics.md

 An enemy may attack a party member.
 If a party member loses all their HP, they will be unable to fight until they rest at their house or an inn.

 Party members gain the same amount of XP as you after each battle.
-When they level up, they will gain 20 HP and allocate 5 stat points to one of their primary stats.
+When they level up, they will gain 20 max HP and allocate 5 stat points to one of their primary stats.

 |Party Member|Chosen Primary Stat|
 |-|-|